-You can also raise concerns with your local Human Capital department, or by contacting a member of the Legal department.
+You can also raise concerns with your local People Function or Legal Function.

 Safecall

 Our dedicated phone line for reporting breaches of the Code is independently run, with trained operators available 24/7, and it is also completely confidential.
 The operator will record your concern and refer it to a Compliance Officer for investigation in accordance with our procedures.